vytas7/falcon-multipart-tests/README.rst

 * Wrapped part stream read throughput for large files.
 * Tiny and/or buffer-misaligned reads.
-* Multipart forms with an insane amount of parts (although completely contrived for the practical purposes, but that helps in opimizing per-part parsing overhead).
+* Multipart forms with an insane amount of parts (although completely contrived for all practical purposes, but that helps in opimizing per-part parsing overhead).